 The present economical context requires from companies that they practice an optimal exploitation of their production tools.
-In this purpose, every decision maker is asked to assure a maximum availability of these production tools at minimal cost (Percy and Kobbacy, 2000).
-The optimization consists in determining the best "parameters combination" which provides the best values of the technical and economical criteria (see for instance Rezg et al., 2005; Boschian et al., 2009).
+In this purpose, every decision maker is asked to assure a maximum availability of these production tools at minimal cost [1].
+The optimization consists in determining the best "parameters combination" which provides the best values of the technical and economical criteria (see for instance [2, 3]).
 However, in most cases, it appears to be very difficult to use analytical approaches without formulating restrictive hypotheses.
 In order to evaluate these performance criteria, simulation is the best adapted solution.
 In this paper, we suggest an approach integrating optimization and simulation.
 This approach consists in generating more and more efficient solutions with an optimization tool and to evaluate them via a simulation model until a halt criterion is satisfied.
-This approach has already been studied in the literature (see for instance Boschian et al., 2009; Riane et al., 2009).
-This integration is illustrated in Fig. 1.
-In the following sections, according to Talbi (2002), this assembly of different units, at different levels of combinations is called a "hybrid model".
+This approach has already been studied in the literature (see for instance [3, 4]).
+This integration is illustrated in figure 1.
+In the following sections, according to [5], this assembly of different units, at different levels of combinations is called a "hybrid model".